HistoricEngland/arches-bngpoint/README.md

 **IMPORTANT: The arches-bngpoint repo has been depreciated and will no longer be actively supported.
-For access to the extensions available in this repo and more, please use the he-arches-extensions repo which will be made public shortly.**
+For access to the extensions available in this repo (from Arches version 6.1) and more, please use the he-arches-extensions repo which will be made public shortly.**

 # arches-bngpoint